open-keychain/open-keychain/README.md

 ## ZXing

-XZing classes were extracted from the ZXing library (http://code.google.com/p/zxing/).
+ZXing classes were extracted from the ZXing library (http://code.google.com/p/zxing/).
 Only classes related to QR Code generation are utilized.

 ## Bouncy Castle